Information for Students

 It is not recommended that mentees ask their mentor about internships with their organisation if the Mentor profile does not specify “internships” as an area of support.

 At any stage throughout this process, Students can also contact the RMIT Mentoring team to help the mentoring experience.

 How to find the right mentor?
-Book an appointment with the RMIT Career Mentoring team to get consulted: https://careerhub.rmit.edu.vn/
+Contact us at firstname.lastname@example.org or book an appointment with the RMIT Career Mentoring team to get consulted: https://careerhub.rmit.edu.vn/

 FAQs for students

 Here are some answers to questions you may have about the mentoring program.

 We encourage students to discuss this with their mentor in the first instance.
 Identify the areas that they feel their interests are not aligned.
 For example, are you seeking insights into a particular job role that your mentor does not feel experienced enough to provide guidance?
 Seek advice and guidance by emailing us at email@example.com.
 We will provide our full support to resolve the situation in a positive manner for both parties.